ROBOTICS-CLUB1/.github/profile/README.md

 ---

 ## Official Website

-🚧 **Coming Soon**
-Our official Robotics Club website is currently under development.
+Check out our official website 👉 [here](https://robotics-club-platform.vercel.app/)

 ---

 **Interested in robotics?**
-Follow our work here on GitHub and soon on our official website.
+Follow our work here on GitHub and on our official website.
+Also do reach out for project, collaboration or tech talk.